-First Draft Of Trump's Letter About Firing James Comey Could Help Russia Investigation
+First Draft Of Trump’s Letter Firing James Comey Was Supposedly Angry About The Russia Investigation

 Despite what feels like, oh, centuries of debate and discussion about the possibility of President Donald Trump's presidential campaign colluding with Russia to swing the election, the investigation hasn't been going on as long as you might think.
 It's been less than four months since Trump fired now former-FBI Director James Comey in early May, or since Robert Mueller was appointed to oversee an investigation into Russian meddling about a week later.
 But now, we seem to be coming full circle as Mueller has his hands on the first draft of a letter outlining Trump's reasons for firing Comey, The New York Times reported on Sep.
 1.